substrait-io/bft/supplemental/arithmetic/sinh.md

 ### Output Range

-The hyperbolic sine function has an output range of [-Infinity, Infinity], where it results to 0 at 0 radians.
+The hyperbolic sine function has an output range of [-Infinity, Infinity], and it results to 0 at 0 radians.

 ## Properties